IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### XX.4.2.6.2 Pre Authorization Process Flow

 * PoS - The point of service system is a Claims Requestor that captures a patient clinical encounter and sends the formatted claim to the HIE.
-* IOL - Mediates the transactions between the PoS system and the infrastructure services to facilitate easier interoperability.
 * FIS - Financing and Insurance System is a Claims Manager that manages the claims processing and scrutinization.
-* EXT - an (OpenHIE) external payment layer

 <figure>
 {%include usecase6-processflow.svg%}